 - 1 large avocado 1 cup

-- 1 TBSP lemon juice or lime juice
+- 1 tablespoon lemon juice or lime juice

 - Peel and chop the hard boiled eggs.
 Set aside.